MicrosoftDocs/windowsserverdocs/WindowsServerDocs/get-started/enable-hotpatch-azure-arc-enabled-servers.md

 Hotpatch allows you to update your Windows Server deployment without requiring your users to restart their virtual machines (VMs) after installation.
 This feature minimizes downtime spent on updates and keeps your users running their VM sessions uninterrupted.
 For more information about how Hotpatch works, see [Hotpatch for virtual machines](hotpatch.md).

 Windows Server 2025 (preview) features the ability to enable Hotpatch for Azure Arc-enabled servers.
 In order to use Hotpatch on Azure Arc-enabled servers, all you have to do is deploy the Connected Machine agent and enable Windows Server Hotpatch.
-This article will walk you through this process.
+This article describes how to enable Hotpatching.

 >[!IMPORTANT]
 >Azure Arc-enabled Hotpatching is in public preview, but will be a billed as an Azure service at GA.
 For more information, see the pricing page. <!--Get pricing information once page URLs are available.--->